redstrate/redstrate.com/content/blog/deepvulkan3/index.md

 ## How SMAA Works

-Compared to FXAA, SMAA requires extra post processing passes, let's go over all of them and their purpose.
+Compared to FXAA, SMAA requires extra post-processing passes, let's go over all of them and their purpose.

 ## Implementation